Citrinate/BoosterManager/README.md

 ```

 > [!NOTE]
 > The plugin cannot immediately detect when a game's boosters switch from being marketable to unmarketable.
-It will usually take ~4 hours to detect this change.
+It will usually take ~1 hour to detect this change.

 ---